alexpdp7/retrofw2-rust/README.md

 $ cargo build --target mipsel-unknown-linux-uclibc
 ```

-in the `src/sdl-demo`.

 To run this software, I use lftp to copy the binary over:

 ```
 $ lftp 169.254.1.1
 > cd /home/retrofw
-> put target/mipsel-unknown-linux-uclibc/debug/sdl-demo
+> put target/mipsel-unknown-linux-uclibc/debug/retrofw2-rust
 ```

 Once it is copied, you can enable debug logs by activating the "Output logs" option in `Settings`.
-Then use `apps` / `Explorer` to locate `sdl-demo` in `/home/retrofw` and execute it.
-It will draw a fuzzy, reddish rectangle and crash after a few seconds.
+Then use `apps` / `Explorer` to locate `retrofw2-rust` in `/home/retrofw` and execute it.
+It will draw random color squares; you can press SELECT to exit.

 You can see the output by going to the settings screen and using the new `Log Viewer` application.